-This type of mulch film was recently approved by the NOSB but did not include a specific percentage of bio-based components it must contain.
-In 2015, NOP issued a Policy Memo1 that states that certifiers and material organizations should review biodegradable bio-based mulch film products to verify that all of the polymer feedstocks are bio-based.
-This requirement makes bio-based mulches unavailable to organic producers due to the petroleum-based polymers in these mulch films.
-In order to provide a recommendation to the NOP addressing the presence of petroleum-based polymers in these mulches, the answers to the following questions would be useful to develop more clarity on mulch films and possibly develop an additional annotation to address any concerns:
+Biodegradable mulch was recently approved by the NOSB but did not specify a required percentage of biologically derived (i.e., bio-based) content.
+In 2015, NOP issued a Policy Memo1 that states that certifiers and material organizations should review biodegradable mulch film products to verify that all (100%) of the polymer feedstocks are bio-based.
+This requirement makes bio-based mulches unavailable to organic producers because petroleum-based polymers are present in these mulch films.
+In order to provide a recommendation to the NOP addressing the presence of petroleum-based polymers in these mulches, the answers to the following questions are important to develop more clarity on mulch films and possibly develop an additional annotation to address producer needs for biodegradable mulch films even if petroleum-based polymers are used: